GiraffeReversed/edulint/docs/source/configuration.rst

 As of now, it is possible to configure the tool in three ways:

-- by augmenting the checked source with lines beginning with :python:`# edulint:`, with the configuration applying to that file only
+- by augmenting the checked source code with lines beginning with :python:`# edulint:`, with the configuration applying to that file only
 - by passing arguments through the CLI, applying to all files linted by that command
 - by setting a config file, specified by one of the two means above